auth0/docs/articles/applications/guides/register-native-app.md

 To integrate Auth0 with mobile, desktop, or hybrid apps that run natively on deviced (e.g., Android, iOS, Windows, macOS), you must first register your app as a Native/Mobile App.

-<%= include('./_configure', { application_type: 'Native', application_type_create: 'Native' }) %>
+<%= include('./_configure', { application_type: 'native/mobile', application_type_create: 'Native Apps' }) %>

 ## Settings

 By default, most of the settings will be created for you.
-However, for a native or mobile app, you must:

-- For **Application Type**, choose Native/Mobile Apps

 You can explore all available settings at [Dashboard Reference: Application Settings](/reference/dashboard/settings-applications).

 ### Advanced Settings